 Employers may want to review their absenteeism policies, so they do not negatively affect employees who cannot work in connection with COVID-19.
 An employer should not discipline or terminate an employee who is unable to come to work because medical officers under the Health Protection Act, have quarantined them or have advised them to self-isolate and stay home in connection with COVID-19.

-Employers should also consider what accommodations can be made for employees with caregiving responsibilities such as child-care where schools are closed, or they need to care for family members who are ill or in isolation.
 These care-giving responsibilities relate to the Act’s ground of family status.
 In some cases, medical and public health advice might indicate special restrictions for persons with chronic illnesses and other vulnerabilities, and employers should be prepared to accommodate such situations as well.